d630/fzf-fs/README.md

 - commands: help and version
 - provide searching in GetKey command
 - commandline option to use fzf-curr-position
-- give more settings for Set and Toggle (all environment variable)
 - update docs

 ##### Playlist